Contacting the Police in an Emergency

 - For general help/advice

-If you cannot use the 101 number from your phone and would like to use a regular telephone number, please follow the link below to find the telephone number of your local Neighbourhood Policing Team, this method must only be used as a last resort.
-101 should be the main number called in Non Emergencies.
+If you cannot use the 101 number from your phone and would like to use a regular telephone number, please follow the link below to find the telephone number of your local Neighbourhood Policing Team, this method must only be used to contact a specific Officer with a query relating to an ongoing incident.
+101 should be the main number called in Non Emergences.